 Honors and Awards

-• Phi Beta Kappa
+Phi Beta Kappa

 Policy

+My ultimate goal is to produce research that can contribute to effective policy-making for ecological protection.
 I am a member of the Pacific Council.
 There, I get to understand and connect with policy experts to help turn my research into reality, as I hope to ultimately implement sweeping advances in wildlife conservation.

 Fun